Select Page

 HS Alumni exhibitions (curated)

-The CURATION programme of the HANDSHAKE project connects current and ex Handshakers with new challenges and network opportunities.
+The CURATION programme of the HANDSHAKE project connects ex-Handshakers with new challenges and expanded network opportunities, including international exhibitions.

-These curated exhibitions are single-focussed.
-They evolve primarily from requests or opportunities of galleries and curators in partnership with the organisers.
-This can be both an artist’s call for elaborate curatorial themes, collaborations, or new challenges, or that the artwork developed from past and current practices gets other opportunities to be exhibited at a different location and circumstance.
+These curated exhibitions are single‑focused, evolving primarily from requests or opportunities from galleries, curators, and events, in partnership with M101 organisers.
+They may arise from an artist’s call for elaborate curatorial themes, collaborations, or new challenges, or from the chance for artworks developed in past and current practices to be exhibited in new locations and circumstances.

 Past: